-The second is the increasing number of people who who identify themselves as “spiritual but not religious.”
+#2 – the increasing number of people who identify themselves as “spiritual but not religious.”
 Many physical and mental health issues that involve ongoing struggle ultimately evoke deep questions of meaning.
 Poetry gives people a way to engage with these questions in a way that is not overtly denominational or theological, but still deeply spiritual.

-Kim offers the topics below, which can be structured as evening sessions, half-day mini-retreats, or full-day or weekend retreats.
+In addition, Kim offers many poetry circle topics that can be structured as webinars, evening sessions, mini-retreats, or full-day/weekend retreats.
+Peruse the themes.

 “Thank you so much for sharing your poetry and healing ministry with North Coast Health.
 You are always a delight – and your energy, kindness and enthusiasm for others is a gift that we are grateful to share with our patients.” –Ellen Ospelt